Limitless-Travel/limitless-static-homepage/README.md

 ## Get started

 1. Clone this repository.
-2. Open `index.html` directly in Chrome.
+2. Open `index.html` directly in your web browser.

 There is nothing to install or run.
 Your finished project must continue to open without dependencies, a server, or a build step.
 Links, buttons, and forms are intentionally inactive.